 On successful completion of this module students should be able to:

-3. Demonstrate, in critical prose, an awareness of their own writing processes and their context within literature.
+4. Demonstrate, in critical prose, an awareness of their own writing processes and their context within literature.

 5. Make constructive critical responses to their own and other students' writing, and engage in appropriate revisions of their own work.

 This module will encourage students to develop a sense of place in their creative writing

 While these two levels will be distinguished for teaching purposes, the interaction between them will also be emphasised: symbolic ideas colour our attitude to real places, and our experience of real places informs the creation of fictional ones.
 At all times, the essential writing skills of prose and poetry will be borne in mind.

 1. There’s nowhere like home: An introduction to place and identity, exploring the nature of home from symbolic and personal perspectives.

 2. Fieldwork: The art and practicalities of observation and the role of observation in writing.
 Small groups will plan a task to be carried out for the following week.

 3. The Art of Activism: Nature Writing and Ecocriticism.